Jobs In Tech That Don't Require Coding

 [...]The person who identifies the customer need and the larger business objectives that a product or feature will fulfil, articulates what success looks like for a product, and rallies a team to turn that vision into a reality.

-Product Managers play a vital role within an organization because they understand the customer's needs.
+Product managers are vital to an organization because they understand the customer's needs.
 Product Managers have marketing and analytical skills.

 They envision features that software engineers will turn into reality.